LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 Live and work: teach, write, and build.
 That's it.
 I will not hire employees or contractors, buy inventory, buy new machines, or expensive parts or materials.
 I will not ship anything to anyone.
 My expenses are rent in an expensive city(DC), food, coffee, travel, and some miscellaneous consumables I use for my more physical projects such as duct tape.
 My living expenses are between 2500 and 3000 per month, and right now I consult on low temperature quantum physics but my goal with this project is to be able to quit that and work full time to further this project.
 If I had no other obligations I could tour to YOUR institution and spread this language for free so that it can be absorbed into many technological ecosystems.
 The less I have to spend time consulting for military industrial complex projects, the faster this work can get done and the more wholly I can concentrate on it.

+I am writing a book.
+It will exist in several spaces: tablets, html, manuscript glyphs, shapes, videos

 ### milestones prior to launch:

 - standalone application that works(first version done now)